GLOBAL MARKETS-Stocks fall on earnings outlook, dollar eases

 * Dollar slips versus yen on equity sentiment

-* Crude oil falls as geopolitical tensions ease (Adds close of U.S. markets)
+* Crude oil falls as geopolitical tensions ease (Adds oil settlement prices)

 By Herbert Lash